shinken-solutions/shinken/doc/source/07_advanced/objectinheritance.rst

 =======================

 Inheritance is a core feature allowing to factorize configuration.
-It is possible from an host or a service template to build a very large set of checks with relatively few lines.
+It is possible from a host or a service template to build a very large set of checks with relatively few lines.
 The drawback of this approach is that it requires all hosts or services to be consistent.
 But if it is easy to instanciate new hosts with their own definitions attributes sets, it is generally more complicated with services, because the order of magnitude is larger (hosts * services per host), and because few attributes may come from the host.
 This is is especially true for packs, which is a generalization of the inheritance usage.

 If some hosts require special directives for the services they are hosting (values that are different from those defined at template level), it is generally necessary to define new service.